 The practice had an open and supportive leadership and a vision to continue to improve the service they provided.
 There was a defined leadership structure and staff felt supported by the practice manager and dentists.
-There were policies and procedures were in place to support the safe running of the service.
 The practice had well organised management systems and met regularly with staff to review all aspects of the delivery of dental care and the management of the practice.
 There were systems in place to monitor and improve quality and identify risk.
 The practice proactively sought feedback from staff and patients and this was acted upon.